Liberal Party triggers ‘electoral urgency’ rule for nominations

-The federal Liberal Party has triggered its “electoral urgency” rule for nominations, allowing the party to change any rules governing candidate selection and speed up the pace of nominations.
+The federal Liberal Party has triggered its “electoral urgency” rule for nominations, allowing the party to change any protocols governing candidate selection and speed up the pace of nominations.

-The rule will take effect on Friday, party spokesperson Braeden Caley told The Globe and Mail on Thursday.
-Mr. Caley said the decision is a routine administrative move, but with a minority government, and an election already widely expected this year, it is likely to add to speculation on the timing of the next vote.
+The rule took effect on Friday, party spokesperson Braeden Caley told The Globe and Mail late Thursday night.
+Mr. Caley said the decision is a routine administrative move, but with a minority government and an election already widely expected this year, it is likely to add to speculation on the timing of the next vote.

+The news comes as a higher-than-normal portion of Canadians say they are open to an election this fall, said Nanos Research founder Nik Nanos, but that election appetite has not cracked 50 per cent.

+A Nanos Research survey, conducted between May 30 and June 2, found that 44 per cent of voters support or somewhat support an autumn election.
+On the flip side, 49 per cent oppose or somewhat oppose the idea and 8 per cent are unsure.

 Under the Liberal Party’s rules, the national campaign chair can issue a “declaration of electoral urgency,” when “a political situation exists in Canada or in any Electoral District(s),” where the standard nomination timelines would not be appropriate.